state-of-the-art/BlendNet/README.md

 * Use buckets to cache dependencies/results
 * Cost estimation before rendering
-* Denoising of the render result if option is enabled
 * Distributed smoke baking (per-domain): it's hard to bake multiple domains - it requires one domain per bake, others should be turned off
 * Adding `AWS` and other cloud providers